 At John Foy & Associates, our primary goal is simple: getting you the money needed to cover the costs of your dog bite injuries and get better so you can move on from the attack.
-We have been doing this for over 20 years, and we’re here to help you too.
-To get started today with a FREE consultation and case evaluation, call us at (404) 400-4000 or contact us online.
+We have been handling cases like these for over 20 years, and we’re here to help you too.

 Although anyone can suffer from a dog bite or animal attack, children are the most common dog bite victims.
 The consequences of a dog bite can be especially hard on children, as they may deal with phobias or emotional trauma from the accident.